aionescu/talks/README.md

 This repository contains the slides, code, and other materials from talks I presented:

-* [Parser Combinators from Scratch](2022-07-20-parser-combinators), presented on 2022-07-20 at the [Cluj-Napoca Functional Programming Meetup](https://kommunity.com/cluj-fp/)
+* [Parser Combinators from Scratch](2022-07-20-parser-combinators), presented on 2022-07-20 at the [Cluj-Napoca Functional Programming Meetup](https://kommunity.com/cluj-fp/).
+* [Making Haskell look like WebAssembly](2023-12-11-wasm-hs), presented on 2023-12-11 at the [Haskell Utrecht Meetup](https://www.meetup.com/haskell-utrecht/).

 ## License